deepshikhar23/Linear-Regression/README.md

 ## Contributions

 Contributions to this repository are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Note: The above notebook is just an implementation of a simple dataset.

+It covers the implementation of 'Linear Regression in One Variable' with nd without using Scikit-learn.

+This demonstrates how we get the same result whether we use the hardcore coding way or using advanced libraries like Scikit-learn which make the implementation very easy.